 Wear sunscreen.
 Always.
 Find a good one that isn’t going to slide off you when you sweat.

 If possible, run early in the morning, or late in the evening, when the sun isn’t as strong and the temperature isn’t as high.
 This might mean changing your running routine around a little, but you may find it is worth it.

 Look for the shade when running and stick to the shadows wherever possible.
 Even if only part of you is in the shade, that is still better than nothing.
 Running through the woods can be lovely in the summer.

 Carry some form of identification on you, plus an emergency contact number – just in case the worse should happen and you collapse and require medical assistance.
 Tell someone where you’re going and when you expect to be back.

-Carry a couple of quid on you.
+Carry a couple of quid or a bank card on you.
 You never know when you might need to make a phone call, get a bus, buy a bottle of water, or treat yourself to an ice-cream during a run.

 Readjust your expectations

 Running in the heat is hard.
 No matter how much you try and mitigate against this, there is a good chance you’ll be slower on a hot day than a cool day.
 With this in mind, be prepared to run slower, cut the distance short, or skip a run entirely.